ridg100/ridg100.github.io/index.md

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ridg100/ridg100.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+Test this

 <script src="https://scheduler-amgenpatientservices.cs36.force.com/RepathaFRSScheduler/lightning/lightning.out.js">